 With its sword-like, red-tinged leaves, Dracaena marginata makes a striking addition to your indoor garden.
-Also known as Madagascar dragon tree and Spanish dagger, this evergreen tree is typically grown as a house plant, but can be kept outdoors in partial shade throughout U.S. Department of Agriculture plant hardiness zones 10 to 12.
-In addition to keeping your dracaena out of direct light and drafty areas, planting it in the right soil will help your tree thrive.
+Also known as Madagascar dragon tree and Spanish dagger, this evergreen tree is one of several Dracaena varieties typically grown as house plants.
+It can be kept outdoors in partial shade throughout U.S. Department of Agriculture plant hardiness zones 10 to 12, but take it inside before winter temperatures arrive.
+In addition to keeping your dracaena out of direct light and drafty areas, planting your Dracaena in the right soil will help your tree thrive.

-Dracaena marginata prefers a soil that has a high nutrient content and is slightly acidic.
+The best soil for Dracaena marginata is a mix that has a high nutrient content and is slightly acidic.
 Although the plant does best in humid conditions and likes moist soil, its soil must drain well.
 In poorly drained soil, the tree is at risk of root rot and other fungal diseases.
-The ideal soil for Dracaena marginata will contain loam to add nutrients, peat to lower the pH level and vermiculite or perlite to improve drainage.
+The ideal soil for Dracaena marginata contains loam to add nutrients, peat to lower the pH level and vermiculite or perlite to improve drainage.